nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-narrative.md

 * Common User Interface (CUI) Medication Line recommendations, England, May 2010
 * National guidelines for on screen display of medicines information, Australia, December 2017

+## Common Principals ##

+The following applies to the presentation of any component part of a medication instruction;
+* Always express units of measure using the full description, e.g. "milligram" not "mg".
+* Always turn a time based unit into the plural when applicable, e.g. "2 hour" becomes "2 hours".
+* Where multiple statements are allowed, e.g. **when** or **event** structures, then separate each statement with a comma plus whitespace.
+Replace the last comma separating the final two statements with the word " and ", e.g. "on Monday, Wednesday and Friday".

+**Note**.
+Non time-based units of measure should not be expressed in the plural when the quantity is not equal to 1 (one).
+This is because of introduces complications when using ucum units such as "microgram per millilitre" or "microgram per kilogram per hour".

 ## Logicial Display Order ##

 The order in which the structures within a CareConnect profiled resouce should be listed.